mjb logo

 Alternative Strategies to Protect Business Interests

-Non Solicitation Agreement, Hostility, and Termination
+Non-Solicitation Agreement, Hostility, and Termination

 Disputes over a non-solicitation agreement in California can escalate.
 If an employer pressures an employee over an unlawful clause, leading to a hostile environment, terminates them for refusing to sign an agreement, or for lawful post-employment plans, this could lead to claims for wrongful termination or retaliation.
 California protects employees exercising their rights.